-Thousands mourn 32 victims of Islamabad Shia mosque bombing in Pakistan
+Pakistan arrests 4 Islamabad bombing ‘facilitators’ as victims laid to rest

 - list 3 of 3At least 31 killed, dozens wounded in suicide blast at Islamabad mosque

+The military alleged that the “planning, training, and indoctrination for the attack took place in Afghanistan”, adding that under “Afghan Taliban patronage, extremist groups continue to pose a serious threat to regional and global peace”.

+Earlier in the day, police said “two brothers and a woman” were arrested during a raid on what they described as the alleged suicide bomber’s hideout.

-Friday’s powerful explosion struck the Khadija Tul Kubra mosque in the Tarlai Kalan area on the outskirts of Islamabad.
-The ISIL (ISIS) armed group later claimed responsibility.
+Friday’s powerful explosion struck the Khadija Tul Kubra Shia mosque in the Tarlai Kalan area on the outskirts of Islamabad.
+The ISIL armed group claimed responsibility.

 The attack was the deadliest in Islamabad since September 2008, when a suicide truck bomb killed more than 60 people and destroyed part of the five-star Marriott Hotel.
 While bombings are rare in the heavily guarded capital, this is the second such attack in three months, raising fears of a return to violence in Pakistan’s major urban centres.